Jul 2022 - Jan 2023

 Pay By Account

-Mastercard's new payment method enabling customers to pay directly from their bank account at checkout.
+Mastercard's new payment method that lets customers pay straight from their bank account at checkout.

 Fintech